Sale and Leaseback Reliefs: SDLT Changes and Scottish Tax Update

 What the official source says

-The only substantive statement in the supplied source is that the page is archived and that, from April 2015, SDLT no longer applies to land transactions in Scotland.
-Instead, those transactions are subject to Land and Buildings Transaction Tax.
+• that the page is archived because, from April 2015, SDLT no longer applies to land transactions in Scotland, which are instead subject to Land and Buildings Transaction Tax.

 What this means in practice